CraigClark/imm-ux-design-class/assignments/inClassAssignments/ica04ClientPrototype_4of5/assignmentInstructionsica04.md

-## Title

-Client-Prototypes (Part Four)

 ## Grading

 6% of the final mark

-## Description
+## Purpose

-Create the homepage for your flower shop
+Prototypes show how you plan to build a website, letting team members and clients interact with it as if it were real.
+You demonstrate how different parts and features work together, including how users will move through the site and use the CTAs (Call to Action).
+Prototypes are important for testing how easy the website is to use and improving the user experience before coding begins.
+Being able to create and update prototypes quickly is key to making sure the final product meets user needs.

 ## Details

-For Part Four of this exercise, you will create a prototype in Figma that depicts the home page for your flower shop client's website.
+For Part Four of this exercise, you will create a prototype in Figma that depicts the homepage for your flower shop client’s website.

-_You will complete part 5 during the final UX in-class exercise._
+*You will complete part 5 during the final UX in-class exercise.*

 ## Required

-Your Assignment should include:
+Your assignment should include:

-- Art board resolution: Choose the iPhone 14 Pro frame (393px X 852px)
+- Artboard resolution: Choose the iPhone 14 Pro frame.
-- Base your assignment on the wireframe you did for _ICA02 - client wireframes_
+- Base your assignment on the wireframe you did for *ICA02 - client wireframes*
-- Use the logo, typography and colour scheme you used for _ICA03 - client branding.
+- Use the logo, typography, and color scheme you used for *ICA03 - client branding.*
 - You must include the following sections:
   - Header
   - Navigation